Savings Interest Rate Calculator

 When we would like to estimate what is the interest rate on savings account covering multiple periods with compound interest and additional deposits, things become trickier.
 The fact is, at least according to mathematicians, that there is no clear-cut equation that can give a precise solution to find the interest rate in such a case.
 Traditional practice for such a task is to apply the iteration technique, which is a series of approximations which produce the right answer.
 In our case, the iteration is made by the following formula:

-Since this procedure would require a considerable time and effort, we employ one of the most prevailing iterative techniques in our calculator, the Newton Method.
+Since this procedure would require considerable time and effort, we employ one of the most prevailing iterative techniques in our savings interest rate calculator, the .

 How to use the savings interest rate calculator?